The Effect of Adultery on a Florida Divorce

 The effects of adultery can also impact child custody and support determinations in a Florida divorce, as well.
 While adultery specifically is not considered when making child custody determinations, the issue of “moral fitness” can be considered by the judge, who may rule that a parent is not morally fit for engaging in such behavior.
 As such, a parent engaged in an adulterous affair may end up as the noncustodial parent for any minor children.
 Noncustodial parents also pay child support to the custodial parent for their child’s daily living expenses and care.
 The noncustodial parent typically spends less time with their child, so their relationship moving forward with their child can be detrimentally affected by an affair during the marriage.

 Talk to Our Office Now

 Infidelity in a marriage can have serious impacts on the property distribution, spousal support, child custody, and child support during and after a divorce in Florida.
-To learn more about how adultery may affect your case, call or contact the law office of Blair H. Chan, III in Tampa Bay today to schedule a free evaluation and talk with a knowledgeable Florida divorce attorney about your case.
+To learn more about how adultery may affect your case, call or contact the law office of Blair H. Chan, III in Tampa Bay today to schedule an initial consultation and talk with a knowledgeable Florida divorce attorney about your case.